 The adoption of NZ IFRS 17 is a significant initiative for the Branch supported by a formal and global Company project plan and engagement of an external consultancy firm.
-The project was initiated with a workshop in November of 2019 to assess the impact of NZ IFRS 17 on financial reporting, systems, processes and compliance.
-Currently, the Branch is completing a full technical and operational impact assessment.

-NZ IFRS 17 sets out the requirements for the recognition, measurement, presentation and disclosures of insurance contracts a company issues and reinsurance contracts it holds.
-NZ IFRS 17 introduces three measurement models depending on the nature of the insurance contract: the General Measurement Model, the Premium Allocation Approach and Variable Fee Approach.
-It is anticipated that the simplified Premium Allocation Approach (PAA), will be the approach adopted by the Branch.
+The Branch has now completed a comprehensive technical and operational impact assessment, including an initial draft of accounting policies under NZ IFRS 17.
+It is anticipated that the simplified Premium Allocation Approach (PAA) will be the approach adopted by the Branch.

-Given the complexity of AASB 17 the impact of the standard on the Branch's financial statements is still being determined.
+Given the complexity of AASB 17 the impact of the standard on the Branch's financial statements is still being determined however, it is expected that this will be available and completed in the financial year ended 31 December 2022.